leudom/cookiecutter-anaconda-project/README.md

-# Cookiecutter for Data Science with anaconda project
+# Cookiecutter for Data Science with Anaconda Project

 Adapted project structure for doing and sharing data science work with anaconda-project.
 The objectiv of this repo is to provide a **lean** and **flexible** project structure to organize your work.
-Therefore I removed a whole bunch of artifacts from the original repo (e.g. make files, requirements.txt, etc.) in orer to stay lean with dependencies and project structure.
+Therefore, I removed a whole bunch of artifacts from the original repo (e.g. make files, requirements.txt, etc.) in order to stay lean with dependencies and project structure.
 This repo is based on
 #### (http://drivendata.github.io/cookiecutter-data-science/)

 ### Requirements to use the cookiecutter template:
 -----------